 Sura 5:41 says “As to the thief, male or female, cut off his or her hand: a punishment by way of example from Allah…”

-Indeed, ancient societies maimed criminals as punishment because they didn’t have prisons or reform schools where criminals could be kept or modified to become useful to the society.
+Indeed, ancient societies maimed criminals as punishment because they didn’t have prisons or reform schools where criminals could be held or morally modified to become useful to the society.

-Aside from the use of prosthetics, a person without limbs can still steal whether by aiding and abeting theft or organizing a gang of thieves with his speech.
+Aside from the use of prosthetics, a person without limbs can still steal, whether by aiding and abetting theft or organizing a gang of thieves with his speech.

 Amputation changes nothing because stealing comes from the heart (Mark 7:21-23).
 When a person is regenerated and becomes “a new creature” in Christ, rather than stealing, he would find fulfillment in “working with his hands” and giving to others (2 Cor 5:7, Eph 4:28).
-That Muhammad couldn’t deal with sin in a relevant or wise way proves that he was negatively influential to mankind.
+Even in the Old Testament, the punishment for theft was not amputation, but returning what was stolen in folds.

 The extent to which a region holds to his teachings is the extent to which human lives are cheap, dictatorship thrives, barbarity lives, women are abused and violence is prevalent.

 These are the bad fruitage Jesus warned us to look out for.
 We therefore reject Muhammad and his Islam (Matthew 5:18).